aGrUM 3.1.1

 template<typename Key>

-INLINE gum::SetIteratorSafe< Key >::SetIteratorSafe ( const SetIterator< Key > & from)
+gum::SetIteratorSafe< Key >::SetIteratorSafe ( const SetIterator< Key > & iter)

 explicit